vitessio/website/content/en/docs/user-guides/vschema-guide/sharded.md

 weight: 5
 ---

 A sharded keyspace allows you to split a large database into smaller parts by distributing the rows of each table into different shards.
 In Vitess, each shard is assigned a `keyrange`.
 Every row has a keyspace id, and this value decides the shard in which the row lives.
 For key-value stores, the keyspace id is dictated by the value of the key, also known as the sharding key.
-In vitess, this is known as the Primary Vindex.
+In Vitess, this is known as the Primary Vindex.
 But it differs from a sharding key in the following ways:

 * Any column or a set of columns can be chosen to be the primary vindex.
 * The Vindex also decides the sharding function that controls how the data is distributed.